How the Clean Lakes Program Monitors Water Quality

 Soluable Reactive Phosphorus (SRP): dissolved phosphorus readily usable by algae.
 SRP is often found in very low concentrations in phosphorus-limited systems where the phosphorus is tied up in the algae and cycled very rapidly.

 Total Phosphorus: includes dissolved and particulate forms of phosphorus.
-TP concentrations greater than 0.03 mg/L (or 30mg/L) can cause algal blooms in lakes and reservoirs.
+TP concentrations greater than 0.03 mg/L (or 30 micro-g/L) can cause algal blooms in lakes and reservoirs.